vapdev/vue-tailwind-router-pinia/README.md

 # codespace

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite with Pinia Store, Vue Router and Tailwind css already configured.

 ## Recommended IDE Setup